-July 22 (Renewables Now) - Spanish group Greenalia SA (BME:GRN) has acquired a US renewable energy company holding a 670-MWp solar PV project in Texas to enter the US market, and announced plans to explore further acquisitions in country.
+Spanish group Greenalia SA (BME:GRN) has acquired a US renewable energy company holding a 670-MWp solar PV project in Texas to enter the US market, and announced plans to explore further acquisitions in the country.

-The expansion to across the pond is part of the company’s strategic plan to diversify risk, add another currency and branch out into new technologies, Greenalia said.
+The expansion to across the pond is part of Greenalia’s strategic plan to diversify risk, add another currency and branch out into new technologies, the Spanish renewables group said.

-In native Spain, the group currently operates onshore wind farms and a biomass-fired plant, but has several solar PV and floating wind projects in various stages of development.
+In native Spain, Greenalia currently operates onshore wind farms and a biomass-fired power plant, but has several solar PV and floating wind projects in various stages of development.